ailtonbsj/courses-javascript/README.md

 > Folder: es5-oo

-Some examples made by myself or use paradigm Object Oriented simulation through prototypes.
+Some examples made by myself of use paradigm Object Oriented simulation through prototypes.

 Creator: José Ailton